ibm-cloud-docs/resiliency/services/secrets_manager.md

 A disaster of an instance can be due to:
 - Data corruption.
-- Service becomes unavailable or regional disaster.
+- Service becomes unavailable.
+- Regional disaster.

 Secret Manager secrets are generally updated through “rotation” where writing a value results in the creation of a new version of the secret.
 It may be possible to restore data corruption by restoring secrets from older versions.
 Only a fixed number of versions are persisted.
 See [managing secret versions](https://cloud.ibm.com/docs/secrets-manager?topic=secrets-manager-version-history).
 {: .note}